Math-Lang/api-demo/README.md

 Projections were implemented in order to sort the information to show.
 (Basic vs Detailed)

 ### ApiController
 Being a demo, the name is very generic and as it implies this is the API's controller.
+Currently, the controller allows to read **AND** write which is not necessarily ideal, but based on the fact that I do not use an external DB, I judged it necessary.

 ### Helper
 Helper is used to read a csv and "translate" it into a list of listings that can then be used.

+### Service & Service Impl
+The service is an interface containing the methods used in the Controller & said methods and implemented in Service Impl in order to minimize coupling.

 ### Tests
 Junit is currently used for unit tests.